Ink Business Preferred®

 Rewards: how it earns

-Where the Ink Business Preferred® earns its rewards is its bonus categories: 3x on travel (about $54 a year on the $1,800 a typical household spends there), 3x on phone bills, and 3x on advertising.
-Across a full year of average household spending, the card returns roughly $328 in rewards before any welcome bonus, so the more your spending overlaps those categories, the better it does.
+Where the Ink Business Preferred® earns its rewards is its bonus categories: 3% back on phone bills (about $54 a year on the $1,800 a business typically spends there), 3% back on advertising (about $288 a year on the $9,600 a business typically spends there), and 3% back on shipping (about $108 a year on the $3,600 a business typically spends there).
+Across a full year of business spending, the card returns roughly $846 in rewards before any welcome bonus, so the more your spending overlaps those categories, the better it does.

 Every point and mile above is valued at a flat 1 cent, the same honest standard we use for every card.
 Run your own spending through the calculator to see what this card would actually return for you.